 Facilitator:

-Dr. Scott Morrison is the recently retired Superintendent of Christ the Redeemer (CTR) Catholic Schools, which is centered in Okotoks and serves approximately 10,000 students across southcentral Alberta.
+Dr. Scott Morrison is the former Superintendent of Christ the Redeemer (CTR) Catholic Schools, which is centered in Okotoks and serves approximately 10,000 students across southcentral Alberta.
 Scott has been an educator for over 30 years, and his leadership experience also includes serving as an elementary school principal, a high school principal, a division principal, and an associate superintendent.
 Scott also serves as an instructor in educational psychology at St. Mary’s University, and an LQS and SLQS instructor for St. Mary’s University and the University of Calgary respectively.
-Scott also consults with St. Mary’s University on the development of its inaugural Master of Education program, and will be assuming the role of Executive Director of the Council of Catholic School Superintendents in the fall of 2023.
+Scott also consults with St. Mary’s University on the development of its inaugural Master of Education program, and is the Executive Director of the Council of Catholic School Superintendents in the fall of 2023.
 Scott has a B.Ed. from the University of Lethbridge, an MA from Gonzaga University, and an Ed.D. from Taft University.
 Scott has presented dozens of professional development workshops on the topics of academic achievement, creating safe and caring schools, organizational storytelling, classroom management, and educational leadership.
-This is the 11th consecutive year that Scott will be presenting at Leading for Learning.
+This is the 12th consecutive year that Scott will be presenting at Leading for Learning.

 1:00 p.m. – 4:00 p.m.